rodrigorras/pyplanet_top_trumps/README.md

-Very Simple Planet top trumps with 9 cards. very extensible and can be used for many examples.
+Very Simple Planet top trumps with 9 cards.
+Very extensible and can be used for many examples.

 - possibilties increase number of cards